Quickly create your Nebraska Health Care Directive and Living Will

 Make decisions on your medical treatment

-A health care directive and living will is a document that you can use to appoint an agent to make health care decisions on your behalf and to make your wishes known on the issues of life support and life-prolonging procedures.
+A living will is a document that you can use to appoint an agent to make health care decisions on your behalf and to make your wishes known on the issues of life support and life-prolonging procedures.

 According to Nebraska’s Rights of the Terminally Ill Act, any adult who is of sound mind has the right to make their own choices regarding the future use of life-sustaining treatment.
 Life-sustaining treatment means medical procedures that only serve to maintain a vegetative state or artificially prolong the dying process.
 It includes such treatments as artificial hydration, feeding tubes, and ventilators.
 If you would prefer to withhold these types of procedures, you can specify this through your living will.
 This can be a difficult decision, and it may be helpful to talk it over with a trusted doctor or your loved ones.